 - Woleński, J., & Simons, P., 1989, “De veritate: Austro-Polish Contributions to the Theory of Truth from Brentano to Tarski”, in Szaniawski, K. (ed.), The Vienna Circle and the Lvov-Warsaw School, Dordrecht: Kluwer, pp. 391–442.

 - Zimmermann, R., 1853, Philosophische Propädeutik für Obergymnasien, Zweite Abteilung: Formale Logik, Wien: Braumüller.
 2nd ed.
 Wien: Braumüller, 1860.
 [Reprint available online].
 3rd ed.
 Wien: Braumüller, 1867.
 [Reprint available online]

 How to cite this entry.
 Preview the PDF version of this entry at the Friends of the SEP Society.
 Look up topics and thinkers related to this entry at the Internet Philosophy Ontology Project (InPhO).
 Enhanced bibliography for this entry at PhilPapers, with links to its database.

 - Catalogues of Twardowski's unpublished papers at the special collections of the University of Warsaw (in Polish).

 - Kazimierz Twardowski on the Content and Object of Presentations at Raul Corazzon's Theory and History of Ontology site

-Many thanks to Lieven Decock, Wim de Jong, Iris Loeb, Venanzio Raspa, Stefan Roski, Maria van der Schaar, an anonymous reviewer, the SEP editor Ed Zalta, and to my students Koen Kramer, Remco Reisig and Jeroen Smid for helpful comments on an earlier version.
+Many thanks to Lieven Decock, Wim de Jong, Iris Loeb, Venanzio Raspa, Stefan Roski, Maria van der Schaar, two anonymous reviewers, the SEP editor Ed Zalta, and to my students Koen Kramer, Remco Reisig and Jeroen Smid for helpful comments on an earlier version.
 Work on this entry has been supported by ERC Starting Grant TRANH Project No 203194.